CronLab: History

 CIDE Group, a toy manufacturer, partnered with CronLab on development of a children's tablet computer.
 The tablet, called "Kurio", features CronLab's hosted web-filtering and parental controls technology.

 CronLab has agreements for distribution in France, Belgium, Switzerland, Germany, Norway, Bulgaria, Moldova, Romania, Ireland and the United Kingdom.

 The company's security products aim to protect against email and web threats such as spam, spyware, trojans and viruses, and they also provide an email archiving solution.

-CronLab's products support multi-tenancy and are marketed to ISPs, MSPs and IT consultants.
 Their products can all also be white labelled.